gitzain/SortPhotos/README.md

 - [License](#license)

 ## Motivation
 I had a whole bunch of photos in a mess of folders.
 I created this script to organise my photos in a neat directory structure.
 This script will organise photos into a chronological folder structure.
+The script will search and organise photos in all sub directories.

 ## Installation & Usage

 ### Installation
-Download a copy of the files to the photos folder with all the photos you wish to sort.
-The script will search and organise photos in all sub directories.
+Use the download button on the right hand side to download the necessary files.
+Extract/unpack the files and navigate to the directory using the commandline.

 ### Usage
 TODO: Write usage instructions